guidepup/guidepup.dev/docs/api/class-screenreader.md

 ## ScreenReader.default() {#screenreader-default}

-Detect whether the screen-reader is the default screen reader for the current OS.
+Detect whether the screen-reader is the default screen-reader for the current OS.

 **Returns:** &#60;[Promise]<[boolean]>&#62;